 To get started with an eligible Citi card, call 1-855-569-7446 within 30 days of the delay to file a claim.
 You’ll have to submit your documents within 90 days of the delay.

-Here is an example of the Trip Delay benefits coverage information for the Citi ThankYou® Premier Card.
+Here is an example of the Trip Delay benefits coverage information for the Citi ThankYou® Premier Card (This offer and/or promotion may have since changed, expired, or is no longer available).
 It’s subject to change and may vary based on your account, so call the number on the back of your card before relying on anything.

 Note these claim windows can change any time, so call the number on the back of your card to verify before relying on them.

 Filing a trip delay claim isn’t something you ever want to do, but if you’re stuck paying for a hotel night at the airport, it’s good to know in advance what to be ready for and get the reimbursement you deserve.